 - 1 large egg, beaten

-- About 1 pound cold cooked leftovers, such as shredded turkey, mashed potatoes, stuffing, cranberry sauce, or whatever you please (3 to 4 cups)
+- About 1 pound cold cooked leftovers, such as shredded turkey, mashed potatoes, stuffing, cranberry sauce, or whatever you please, (3 to 4 cups)

 - Mustard, for serving (optional)

 - Preheat the oven to 350°F (175°C).
 Line a rimmed baking sheet with parchment paper.

 - Dust a clean work surface with flour and roll the pastry into a large rectangle about 1/16 to 1/8 inch thick.
 Cut the rectangle into 4 smaller rectangles (or circles, if you prefer turnovers of a more traditional “pasty” shape).
 You want them all to be roughly the same size.
 Brush the edges with a bit of beaten egg.

-- 3. In a large bowl, mix the leftovers together, breaking up any pieces that may be a bit too chunky.
+☞ TESTER TIP: In a large bowl, mix the leftovers together, breaking up any pieces that may be a bit too chunky.

-☞ TESTER TIP: Ensure that the leftovers have been in the fridge long enough to be completely cold.
+- Ensure that the leftovers have been in the fridge long enough to be completely cold.
 The turnovers will assemble so much more easily.

 - Spoon the leftovers generously onto the center of each portion of pastry.
 Now fold the dough over in half over the filling.
 Use your fingers to crimp the edges and seal the dough.
 Repeat with the remaining dough and leftovers.

 - Bake the turnovers for 25 to 35 minutes, until golden brown.
 Serve hot or cold with mustard on the side, if desired.

-Recipe Testers Reviews
+Recipe Testers’ Reviews

 What an innovative way to serve leftovers using some pastry and those pesky little bits of this and that hiding in the fridge.
 These were delicious warm and smelled great while baking.